FTSRG/EMF-IncQuery-RCPTT-GUI-Tests/README.md

 ## Jenkins configuration

 1. Modify pom.xml
-  * You have to change the following properties:
+  * You have to change the following property
-    * autPath, for example: /usr/eclipse-IncQuery-AUT/
-      * EMF-IncQuery must be installed in it (latest build)
     * runnerPath, for example: /usr/rcptt.runner-incubation-1.5.6-N201504182315.zip
       * you can download it from here: https://eclipse.org/rcptt/download/
       * you will need the nightly build of "Test Runner"
+    * the aut is automatically generated, add features and plugins, if you want to test new ones (in  application/product.product file)

 1. Create new Jenkins Job.